dmbdesignpdx/grouped-svg-sprite/README.md

 Some target options are:<br>
 A) `_blank` if you plan to have the link take the user to a different site.<br>
 B) `_top` if the link is going to a reference ID on the HTML page.
-For that, you'll also need to reference it to the root directory; i.e. your sprite is at `root/img/sprite.svg`, you'll want the href to point _back_ two directories `../../#referenceID`.
+For that, you'll also need to reference it to the directory where that page resides; i.e. your page is at the root directory and your sprite is at `[root]/img/sprite.svg`, you'll want the href to point _back_ two directories `../../#referenceID`.

 Here's an example:
 ```xml